How to Program Good is a series focusing on the practice of writing Good Programs.

 So far we've considered the interface as being a mechanism provided by a programming language which allows us to encapsulate a set of behavior in a useful way.
 But there are other kinds of interfaces.
 If you consider every programming-related acronym ending in an "I", the "I" probably stands for "interface": API, CLI, GUI, ABI, TUI, CNI.
 In all cases the interface is the surface layer of a larger entity, like the remote control of a TV, or the shell of an egg.
 All the same rules we've been talking about for language-level interfaces apply to these as well: prefer data, prefer backwards-incomptable changes, clearly document all contractual behavior.

 Even interfaces which face a human, rather than a machine, like CLIs and GUIs, deserve this treatment.
 Remember our purpose, which is to create programs which behave so reliably that they become an extension of the user themselves.
 If the user's interface into the program is constantly changing, like the toy hammer which dents and warps over time, this extension can never happen.
-Sure, new functionality can be added, but if existing functionality must be changed then the user must explicitly opt-in, and we can't blame them if they never do.
+Sure, new functionality can be added, but it must be added in a backwards-compatible way, so that the user's existing expectations continue to be met.

 Next Chapter